deanishe/alfred-workflow/docs/tutorial_2.rst

 Now, there are a few different ways to start a background process.
 We could ask the user to set up a ``cron`` job, but ``cron`` isn't the easiest software to use.
-We could add and load a `Launch Agent <http://robots.thoughtbot.com/example-writing-a-launch-agent-for-apples-launchd>`_, but that'd run indefinitely, whether or not the Workflow is being used, and even if the Workflow were uninstalled.
-So we'd best start our background process from within the Workflow itself.
+We could add and load a `Launch Agent <http://robots.thoughtbot.com/example-writing-a-launch-agent-for-apples-launchd>`_, but that'd run indefinitely, whether or not the workflow is being used, and even if the workflow were uninstalled.
+So we'd best start our background process from within the workflow itself.

-Normally, you'd use :class:`subprocess.Popen` to start a background process, but that doesn't work quite as you might expect in Alfred: it treats your Workflow as still running till the background process has finished, too, so it won't call your Workflow with a new query till the update is done.
+Normally, you'd use :class:`subprocess.Popen` to start a background process, but that doesn't work quite as you might expect in Alfred: it treats your workflow as still running till the background process has finished, too, so it won't call your workflow with a new query till the update is done.
 Which is exactly what happens now and the behaviour we want to avoid.

 Fortunately, **Alfred-Workflow** provides the :mod:`~workflow.background` module